Résumé, LinkedIn & Cover Letter Strategies to Advance Your Alt-Ac Job Search

 Here are some principles to help that happen:

-You don’t need to be on video, again for privacy reasons.
+• You don’t need to be on camera, again for privacy reasons.

-For privacy reasons, the class won’t be recorded; however, please feel free to take screenshots of any materials we share as they are shared.
-Future classes may be recorded but we’re not there yet.
+• For privacy reasons, the class won’t be recorded; however, please feel free to take screenshots of any materials we share as they are shared.

 Setting the tone:

-We’ll request a few simple ground rules: Be kind and respectful to others.
+• One simple ground rule: be kind and respectful to others